AFL star Lachie Hunter to face drink driving charges

 — Mitch Cleary (@cleary_mitch) April 16, 2020

-Victoria Police on Friday said a Middle Park man was given a preliminary breath test and a subsequent evidentiary breath test, returning a reading of 0.123.
+On Friday, Victoria Police said a Middle Park man had been given a preliminary breath test and a subsequent evidentiary breath test, returning a reading of 0.123.

 He will be charged on summons with drink driving and other traffic matters.

-Police also found him in breach of the coronavirus restrictions and fined him $1652.
+Police also found the driver had breached the coronavirus restrictions on self-distancing and staying at home.
+He was fined $1652 for that.

-In a short statement on Friday, the Western Bulldogs said the club was “aware of an incident involving Lachie Hunter on Thursday evening”.
+Bulldogs president Peter Gordon said the club would investigate what had happened.

-“The club is in the process of investigating the exact circumstances surrounding the incident, and will confirm details when possible.”
+“Football is very prominent in people’s lives … but this isn’t the message we want to send out there,” he told SEN radio on Friday.

 -with AAP